felixcool200/DD2360HT23/hw_4/report/DD2360HT23_HW4_Söderman.md

 3. Now assume X=600 and Y=799, how many warps will have control divergence?
 Please explain your answers.

     **ANSWER:**
     In this case we get a similar setup to the last one but instead of them fitting perfectly in Y direction we get even more control divergence at the last row of blocks.
 This means that the entire last row that was working before now get control divergance.
-Thus 37 more blocks diverge (But ony the last warp in each block).
+Thus 37 more blocks diverge (But only the last warp in each block).
 (The last in the row already diverged on all 8 of its warps and thus does not generate any more control divergence).

     8 warps \* 37 blocks X \* 50 blocks Y = 15200 warps.